frgfm/Holocron/README.md

 You crave for SOTA performances, but you don't know whether it fits your needs in terms of latency?

-In the table below, you will find a latency benchmark (forward pass not included) for all supported models:
+In the table below, you will find a latency benchmark for all supported models:

 | Arch                                                         | GPU mean (std)    | CPU mean (std)     |
 | ------------------------------------------------------------ | ----------------- | ------------------ |